Iordan-Iulian-Bogdan/Image-Encryption-App/README.md

 Performance :

-~3.5 seconds to decompress and decrypt a 4032 X 3024 image on a Ryzen 7900.
+~1.0 seconds to decompress and decrypt a 4032 X 3024 image on a Ryzen 7900 after adding upscaling using [this library](https://github.com/avaneev/avir).

 TODO List :